-The Summer Foundation’s housing demonstration projects provide concrete examples of alternatives for young people living in nursing homes.
+The Summer Foundation’s housing demonstration projects provide concrete examples of alternatives for young people living in aged care.

 We have two demonstration projects that showcase best practice design to challenge thinking around housing for people with disability.
 Our projects are peppered throughout larger mainstream residential developments, connecting people to their community.
 Clever communications and smart home technology ensure that residents can enjoy their independence and privacy, while still having access to 24-hour on-call support.